mindspore-lab/mindone/examples/moviegen/README.md

 # Generating Text Embeddings

-Due to the large memory footprint of the text encoders, the inference and training pipelines do not support generating text embeddings online.
+Due to the large memory footprint of the text encoders, the inference and training pipelines don't support generating text embeddings online.
 Therefore, you need to prepare them in advance by running the following command:

 ```shell